paulmooreparks/Maize/README.md

 In 2016 I had a contract working on an ARM system, and I wasn't too familiar with ARM assembly.
 I had an idea to write an ARM emulator, since I've always believed that the best way to understand a system is to try to build one.
 After getting stuck with the
-ARM emulator, I decided to first build an x86 emulator and then go back to ARM.While I knew x86 assembly well enough to debug it, I wasn't really an expert at it, and I didn't know the lowest levels of machine language.
+ARM emulator, I decided to first build an x86 emulator and then go back to ARM.
+While I knew x86 assembly well enough to debug it, I wasn't really an expert at it, and I didn't know the lowest levels of machine language.
 I thought that tackling an ISA I knew would help me get the basics sorted out, and I'd come back to ARM later.